 Each dataset includes:

 - Full list of candidates, including ballot order, party affiliation and group where applicable.

 - Full list of polling places, including latitude and longitude, and including IDs to match the polling place address data to voting data.

 - Full set of vote data at the polling place and seat/ward level broken down by candidate.
 In some cases, this is also available at the two-party-preferred and/or two-candidate-preferred level.

-I’ve been able to expand this collection recently to now include the last five Brisbane City Council elections and the last six Queensland state elections, and I plan to do more election results in the near future.
+I’ve been able to expand this collection recently to now include, five Western Australian state elections, five Brisbane City Council elections and the last seven Queensland state elections, and I plan to do more election results in the near future.
 All of this is thanks to those people who have signed up on Patreon.

 I am making the most recent dataset for each jurisdiction available for free to everyone.
 Everything else is available to anyone who donates $5 USD or more per month via Patreon.
 I will consider requests to prioritise particular datasets for those generous donors who give $20 or more per month (although this will be limited to reasonable requests).